edielam/ReactNodeJava/README.md

 # ReactNodeJava

-This repo is for practising creating a java backend for a react project
+This repo is for mastering how to build a java backend for a react project